STAY INSPIRED

 For SLA 3D-printed parts, we have a maximum printing size of 2100mm x 1700mm x 810mm and a tolerance of ± 200μm or 0.2%mm, catering to both large and intricate designs.
 With over 150 machines operating, your parts maintain high quality even at scale.

-Besides, we have dedicated post-processing and 3D Plus™ services such as UV-curing and coating to protect and preserve the integrity of the parts.
+Besides, we have dedicated post-processing and 3D Plus™ Services such as UV-curing and coating to protect and preserve the integrity of the parts.

 From understanding the basics to exploring SLA 3D printing, we hope this guide has illuminated the possibilities of SLA technology and how it can serve your creative and professional needs.